Cookies and Bars / Gluten-Free Chocolate Peanut Butter Cookies

 • Preheat the oven to 180°C (350°F) and line a baking sheet with parchment paper.

-• Add the dates, peanut butter, milk, and coconut oil to the bowl of a food processor fitted with the blade attachment.
+• Add the dates, peanut butter, milk, coconut oil, and vanilla to the bowl of a food processor fitted with the blade attachment.

 • Mix on high for a minute or two, or until the dates have broken down.
 The dough will likely have seized up but that's good.